Vietnam.vn - Nền tảng quảng bá Việt Nam

 National pride

-International tourists experience embroidery
+International tourists experience embroidery.

-Mr. Ban Sinh Thang, an official of Trai Cau commune, said: The embroidery profession of the Dao Mo Sat people requires meticulousness and sophistication.
-The women not only maintain the profession but also promote and mobilize each other to preserve and promote traditional cultural values.
-Many women have established groups and small production models to support each other in economic development, increase income, and at the same time promote ethnic culture to domestic and foreign tourists.
+Mr. Ban Sinh Thang, an official from Trai Cau commune, said: "The sewing and embroidery craft of the Dao Mo Sat people requires meticulousness and finesse.
+The women not only preserve the craft but also promote and encourage each other to conserve and develop traditional cultural values.
+Many women have formed groups and small-scale production models to support each other in developing the economy, increasing income, and promoting ethnic culture to domestic and international tourists."

-Ms. Le Quynh shared: I had known about the traditional embroidery of the Han and Miao people in China, but when I came here, I was really surprised.
-Each pattern on the Dao people's costumes has a deep meaning and the color combinations are very delicate.
-I feel the love for the homeland, the patience and national pride in every needle and thread.
-I understand why each Dao costume is so precious.
+Ms. Le Quynh shared: "I had heard of traditional embroidery from the Han and Miao people in China, but when I came here, I was truly surprised.
+Each pattern on the Dao people's clothing has a deep meaning, and the color combinations are very subtle.
+I felt the love for their homeland, the patience, and the national pride in every stitch and thread.
+I understand why each Dao costume is so precious."

-After the experience, Ms. Le Quynh also ordered a Red Dao costume to bring back as a souvenir and share this cultural story with friends in China.
+After the experience, Ms. Le Quynh also ordered a Red Dao costume to bring back as a souvenir and share this cultural story with her friends in China.

 Source: https://baothainguyen.vn/van-hoa/202511/nghe-thuat-tu-doi-tay-9684c15/